“It’s easy to stand in the crowd but it takes courage to stand alone”Mahatma Gandhi

 This thinking, this fantasy became my comfort blanket.
 I convinced myself that it would be true because I craved a normal relationship, and I made the fateful error of picking up the phone and calling him.
 Despite the fear of my mother who told me to forget it.
 Forget him.
 There was one big problem though; my mother didn’t know about the abuse.
 It was hidden.
 Covert.
 It had mostly taken place in my house, more or less under her nose.
 Whilst she knew he was someone to be wary of, feared even, she didn’t know exactly what he was capable of.
 No one did.
 Apart from him, and me.
 I was fourteen, and angry.
 I remember looking at her and thinking if you don’t say what you’re really frightened of, and I don’t talk about it either, then there can’t be anything wrong at all.
 I think I shouted the words that teenagers often shout, something along the lines of “You can’t tell me what to do!” and before long arrangements had been made and I was on my way to meet him.

-What happened next was so traumatic, it was to became part of my nightmares to be relived in thoughts, flashbacks and dreams for many years.
+What happened next was so traumatic, it became part of my nightmares to be re-lived in thoughts, flashbacks and dreams for many years.
 It culminated in an attempted abduction that felt like one of the most dangerous situations I’d ever been in, yet must have been perceived by others as one of the most normal sights: an older caring relative, taking a young girl out for tea, on a Saturday afternoon.

-The Big Black Door opened when I was on my way to the coffee shop and out tumbled a tsunami of flashbacks and body memories that took my breathe away.
+The Big Black Door opened when I was on my way to the coffee shop and out tumbled a tsunami of flashbacks and body memories that took my breath away.
 I was horror-struck at what I’d done but was unable to verbalise my terror and back out.
 After all, I was the one who had convinced my mother to let me go.
 I was the one to have set a chain of events in motion.
-I was the driver of the freight train, travelling at 100 mph towards my worst nightmare with no break to pull and no means of calling for help.
+I was the driver of the freight train, travelling at 100 mph towards a nightmare with no break to pull and no means of calling for help.

 I was powerless.